Disruptive Student Behavior in the Classroom

 - A student is carrying a weapon

 Campus Security will remove the student from the classroom.
 If necessary, Campus Security will contact the police.
 Consider adjourning the class session or taking a short break if a student must be removed from the classroom.
-Contact the Dean of Students (932-7472) to report the incident.
+Contact the Director of Student Conduct to report the incident.
 This will initiate the judicial process and sanctions will be imposed if the student is found responsible for violating the Student Conduct Code.

 In emergency situations, Dean of Students is authorized to immediately and temporarily suspend a student.
 Such situations include when a student poses a danger of inflicting bodily harm on himself/herself or others, of inflicting serious emotional distress on others, or creating a substantial disruption of normal campus activities, including classroom instruction.
 A judicial hearing will follow an emergency interim suspension and a final resolution to the matter will be made, which may include suspension for a longer period and/or other sanctions.